Summary

 ELG 6173 Integrated Database and Cloud Systems (3 units)

 Database definitions, applications, and architectures.
 Conceptual design based on the entity-relationship and object-oriented models.
 Relational data model: relational algebra and calculus, normal forms, data definition and manipulation languages.
 Database management systems: transaction management, recovery and concurrency control.
 Current trends: object-oriented, knowledge-based, multimedia and distributed databases.
+This course is equivalent to SYSC 5703 at Carleton University.

 Course Component: Lecture